-All sexually intact sheep must have an individual Scrapie Flock of Origin identification tag.
-All sexually intact goats must be identified with an individual Scrapie Flock of Origin identification tag or by an official tattoo registered with USDA.
+All sexually intact sheep must have an individual Scrapie Flock of Origin identification tag (Ex.
+IA1234-5678) or another official Scrapie tag.
+All sexually intact goats must be identified with an individual Scrapie Flock of Origin identification tag (Ex.
+IA1234-5678) or another official Scrapie tag, or by an official tattoo registered with USDA.
 To register call 1-866-USDA-TAG.
 Wethers less than 18 months of age are required to have an individual identification and a scrapie tag may be used, but a scrapie tag is not required.